-Do a visual check around your deck for wood damage or rot.
-Pay special attention to the ledger area, decking, joists (if accessible), beams, stair connections (if necessary) and wood that is in contact with the ground or cement.
-If you notice an area that seems suspect, use an awl or a screwdriver to see if it penetrates the wood by a ¼ inch.
-If so, you will want to address that area and further inspect the damage right away.
+Do a visual check around your deck for wood damage.
+Inspect your deck boards, joists (if you can reach them), beam, stair connections (if necessary), and any wood that is in contact with the ground.
+If you come across a damaged area, use a screwdriver to penetrate the wood.
+If the screwdriver penetrates the wood by a ¼ inch or more, you must address the damage.

 Deck Connections – Bolts and Fasteners

 Make sure your deck connections are tight.
 Review your anchors, fasteners, and nails for corrosion and looseness.
 Replace all corroded material.
 If you have nail pops, use a hammer to pound them down.